Nelson Peltz: Personal life

-Peltz has been married three times.
 In 1964, he married Cynthia Abrams, daughter of Emerson Radio & Phonograph Corporation co-founder Benjamin Abrams; they divorced in 1981.
 They had two children.

-In 1985, he married his third wife, Claudia Heffner, a former fashion model, with whom he has eight children.
-Although Nelson’s wife, former model Claudia Heffner, never converted to Judaism, he [Peltz] is a “devout Jew”, and their sons each had bar mitzvahs.
+In 1985, he married his second wife, Claudia Heffner, a former fashion model, with whom he has eight children.

 Among Peltz's children are actors Nicola Peltz (born 1995) and Will Peltz (born 1986).
 His son Brad Peltz (born 1989) was drafted by the Ottawa Senators hockey team, which Nelson Peltz himself was once rumored to have an interest in buying.
 His daughter Nicola married Brooklyn Beckham, in a Jewish ceremony on April 9, 2022.
+His son Will married American fashion model Kenya Kinski-Jones, daughter of American record producer Quincy Jones and German actress Nastassja Kinski, on June 13, 2026.

-Peltz resides at his home Montsorrel, in Palm Beach, Florida.
+Peltz resides at his home, Montsorrel, in Palm Beach, Florida.
 The property was previously owned by Robert R. Young and his wife Anita.
 In 2015, he began a refurbishment and expansion project for the property.
 He also resides in Bedford, New York.